DataShades/cloud-thumbnailer/README.rst

 Running Tests
 -------------

-Test are now in progress...
+Tests are now in progress...

 -----
 Usage